mattbishun5/WS_Application/README.md

 # INDUSTRY BEST PRACTICE
 -----------

-According to industry’s best practice, I have changed my code to meet these expectations.
+According to industry best practice, I have changed my code to meet these expectations.
 I have removed unnecessary comments that are not needed, if the code is self-explanatory.
 I have declared variables before my functions in the script tag.
 (Source url: https://www.w3schools.com/js/js_best_practices.asp).

 This was a requirement of the application, and so I researched what the best practice is and incorporated this into my work.

 I have also placed my scripts to other local files at the bottom of my HTML page as per industry practice.
 I originally had these at the top of my file but have changed this in accordance with the best practice.
-I have also removed language in my script JavaScript tag, again which complies with the industry’s standards.
+I have also removed language in my script JavaScript tag, again which complies with the industry standard.
 (Source url: https://code.tutsplus.com/tutorials/24-javascript-best-practices-for-beginners--net-5399).

 I have also added a keyword meta tag, as described in the URL: https://www.webpagefx.com/blog/web-design/20-html-best-practices-you-should-follow/ on point no 3.
 According to point no 4 I have used div tags, in particular for my button code.
 I have also used a CSS file to separate my mark-up from HTML and CSS, this is a best practice.
 I have also implemented an unordered list, for my navigation buttons.